Exabyte-io/documentation/README.md

 `exabyte_theme` holds a custom styled theme - a derived theme from the default mkdocs one.

+> NOTE: tested and developed with mkdocs version 0.16.2.

 # Setup

 For quick installation run: